rfruesmer/module-structure/README.md

 `module-structure --rootDir directory`

 Create structure map and display in default browser.
-Refreshing the browser repeats the structure analysis and updates the browser, useful after modifications to the code base:
+Refreshing the browser repeats the structure analysis and updates the browser, useful after modifications to the code base.

 `module-structure --rootDir directory  --outFile file`